Geeks in Phoenix

 Uninstall a program using the Settings app

-1. Click on the Start Windows logo menu, then Settings (the gear icon), then Apps, then Apps & Features.
+1. Click on the Start Windows logo menu, then Settings (the gear icon), then Apps, then Installed apps.

 2. Scroll down the list of apps in the right-hand column until you find Google Chrome.